Superfield Approaches to a Model of Bosonic String: Curci-Ferrari Type Restrictions: Introduction

 A very successful application of the superfield approach [4-6] to BRST formalism (in the context of D-dimensional non-Abelian 1-form gauge theory) has been performed by Bonora and Tonin (BT).
-We have exploited the theoretical techniques and tricks of {\it this} approach in the context of BRST-analysis of the higher $p$-form ($p = 2, 3$) Abelian gauge theories [16, 17].
+We have exploited the theoretical techniques and tricks of {\it this} approach in the context of BRST-analysis of the higher $p$-form ($p = 2, 3$) Abelian gauge theories [12].
 It has been a very exciting problem to incorporate the diffeomorphism symmetry transformations within the framework of BT-superfield formalism.
-A breakthrough, in this direction, has been made by Bonora in a very recent paper [18] where the D-dimensional diffeomorphism invariant theory has been discussed within the ambit of BT-superfield approach [4-6].
-We have christened {\it this} theoretical technique as the {\it modified} version of BT-superfield approach (MBTSA) to BRST formalism [18] and applied {\it its} theoretical potential in the context of 1D diffeomorphism (i.e. reparameterization) invariant models of (i) a free non-SUSY (NSUSY) non-relativistic particle [19], (ii) a free scalar NSUSY relativistic particle [20], and (iii) a free SUSY (i.e. spinning) relativistic particle [21] and established that the Curci-Ferrari (CF) type of restriction as well as the gauge-fixing {\it and} Faddeev-Popov ghost terms are the {\it same} for all {\it these} 1D diffeomorphism (i.e. reparametrization) invariant models.
-In particular, it has been gratifying to show the {\it universal} nature of the CF-type restriction in {\it all} the above 1D diffeomorphism (i.e. reparameterization) invariant NSUSY as well as SUSY relativistic {\it free} particles {\it and} NSUSY and non-relativistic {\it free} particle.
+A breakthrough, in this direction, has been made by Bonora in a very recent paper [13] where the D-dimensional diffeomorphism invariant theory has been discussed within the ambit of BT-superfield approach [4-6].
+We have christened {\it this} theoretical technique as the {\it modified} version of BT-superfield approach (MBTSA) to BRST formalism [13] and applied {\it its} theoretical potential in the context of the 1D diffeomorphism (i.e. reparameterization) invariant model of a free spinning supersymmetric (SUSY) relativistic particle [14] and established that its Curci-Ferrari (CF) type of restriction as well as the gauge-fixing {\it and} Faddeev-Popov ghost terms are the {\it same} as for the other 1D diffeomorphism (i.e. reparameterization) invariant models of a free scalar and non-SUSY relativistic particle as well as a non-SUSY and non-relativistic free particle (see, e.g. [14] and references therein).